Welcome to the version 3 upgrade of the KFS WebSDR, located six miles south of Half Moon Bay, California USA.

 Questions and comments?
 Please email Craig.

-(1 May) KFS is experiencing problems with its Internet connectivity that, at times, is causing intermittent audio drop-outs.
+(1 May '22) KFS is experiencing problems with its Internet provider that, at times, is causing intermittent audio drop-outs.
 We are working on a solution to this issue, but in the short term the audio buffer default has been set to 500ms.
 We thank you for your patience and support!